spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/1-getting-started/1-stream.md

 <!--END_NOTE-->

-You can view the address for your platform by typing the following:
+You can view the HTTP URL of the application by typing the following:

 `echo $SERVICE_URL`